alexandrebodin/webpack-book/basics/get_started.md

 };
 ```

-The configuration tels Webpack the the file it needs to process is `index.js` and it has to output a file `bundle.js`in the `build` directory.
+The configuration tels Webpack the file it needs to process is `index.js` and it has to output a file `bundle.js`in the `build` directory.

 Let's try and run Webpack then !